Connect your domain by changing nameservers

 Changing nameservers will make your old website go offline and will bring your new website online.

 I currently have email accounts.
-What happens when I change nameservers?
+How do I ensure my email keeps working when I change nameservers?

-- If you are using an email service like Google Apps or Office 365, please send us the DNS records that your email provider requires before changing your nameservers.
-If you are unsure of the settings, we may be able to import them from your current nameservers.
+- If you are using an email service like Google Workspace or Office 365, please send us the DNS records that your email provider requires before changing your nameservers.

 - If you are using an email account provided by your website host, please see your email options.